Special educational needs (SEN) teacher

 Most independent schools prefer qualified teachers, but it's not essential.

 To teach pupils with hearing impairment, vision impairment or multi-sensory impairment, you’ll need further specialist qualifications.

 - creativity and ability to adapt to changing situations

 - excellent communication skills

 - the ability to manage classes and deal with challenging behaviour

 - challenging emotions or behaviour

-You could work in a mixed class, a special class in a mainstream school, a special needs school or further education college.
-You may teach individual pupils or small groups, often supported by a teaching assistant.
+You could work in a mixed class, a special class in a mainstream school, a special needs school, a pupil referral unit or a further education college.
+You may teach whole classes, individual pupils or small groups, often supported by a teaching assistant.

 Your day-to-day duties could include: